 5. Gauge comfort levels

 One of the biggest challenges in implementing new technology is user adoption.
 Are users enthused by this possibility?
 Will your stakeholders feel comfortable in this new environment?
-For tips on successful SharePoint user adoption, check out this post.
+Do you know how to ensure SharePoint user adoption?
 Will your user base be able to search in one place to find all of the information they need?
 Or will they grumble if they need to look for information in multiple systems?

 6. Speaking of searching for content…

 Findability is one of the most controversial and difficult aspects of utilizing a SharePoint hybrid scenario.
 There’s a great deal to understand when it comes to determining where information should live and how to find it.
-Fortunately, we’ll be conducting a webinar regarding hybrid search May 3 to help you make the best decision for your organization.
+Fortunately, you can watch a recorded webinar regarding hybrid search to help you make the best decision for your organization.

 There is no right or wrong answer.
 The final decision — be it SharePoint Online Office 365, SharePoint On-Premises or a hybrid, depends upon your company’s and end users’ unique needs.